HxGodot/hxgodot/README.md

 1. Update hxgodot via git

     `haxelib git hxgodot https://github.com/HxGodot/hxgodot.git`:
+2. Update your projects `SConstruct` file.
+This can be necessary when there have been changes/updates in the build pipeline

+    `haxelib run hxgodot copy_buildfiles`
-2. Generate a new set of bindings (usually updates come with improvements)
+3. Generate a new set of bindings (usually updates come with improvements)

     `haxelib run hxgodot generate_bindings`
-3. Rebuild your project's extension
+4. Rebuild your project's extension

     `scons platform=<windows|linux|macos> target=<debug|release>`